frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 But Joseph has the patience to accept the will of God in all the ways that it comes to him.

-The angel asked him to react quickly:"Get up, take the child and His Mother, and flee into Egypt."
+The angel asked him to react quickly: "Get up, take the child and his mother, and flee into Egypt."
 Don\'t wait until tomorrow.
 Don\'t sleep on it.
 Don\'t wait until you feel good, you feel right, and you feel prepared.
 Just go.
 There\'s an army of maybe a thousand soldiers or a hundred soldiers that are coming looking for you.

 It\'s not a very comfortable way to fly to another country.
-But Joseph did not hesitate to obey.
+But "Joseph did not hesitate to obey" (Pope Francis, *ibid*., Point 3).

 Another example of Joseph\'s humility is expressed in his obedience: obedience to the will of God, to what God asks of him.